chef/chef-web-docs/chef_master/source/azure_portal.rst

 ``bootstrap_options``
    A hash of the following options: ``chef_node_name``, ``chef_server_url``, ``environment``, ``secret``, and ``validation_client_name``.

-   .. note:: Options that are supplied in the bootstrap items will take presidence over any conflicts found in the ``client.rb`` file.
+   .. note:: Options that are supplied in the bootstrap items will take precedence over any conflicts found in the ``client.rb`` file.

 ``chef_node_name``
    Determines which configuration should be applied and sets the ``client_name``, which is the name used when authenticating to a Chef server.
 The default value is the FQDN of the chef-client, as detected by Ohai.
 In general, Chef recommends that you leave this setting blank and let Ohai assign the FQDN of the node as the ``node_name`` during each chef-client run.